PHALA ŚRUTHI OR UTTARA BHĀG

 The Lalitha Sahasranama recitation benefits:

 1. Gives disease- free life, eliminates poverty by providing materialistic wealth.

 2. Prevents unnatural and accidental deaths.

 4. Gives liberation, if recited without any specific benefits.

 Method of recitation:

-After bathing and after completing the prescribed rituals, one has to worship Śrī Cakra.
-After worshippingŚrī Cakra, one has to do japa-s (mantra recitation) like Pañcadaśī or ṣodaśī.
-After reciting mantra japa for the prescribed number of times, one has to chant this Sahasranāma.
+After bathing and after completing the prescribed rituals, one has to worship Śrī Chakra.
+After worshipping Śrī Chakra, one has to do japa-s (mantra recitation) like Pañcadaśī or ṣodaśī.
+After reciting mantra japa for the prescribed number of times, one has to chant this Lalitha Sahasranāma.
 After completing Sahasranāma one has to finally offer flowers to Lalitāmbikā.
-If one is not initiated into mantra japa-s or Śrī Cakra worship one can recite this Sahasranāma alone.
+If one is not initiated into mantra japa-s or Śrī Chakra worship one can recite this Lalitha Sahasranāma alone.